baptooo/safely-set-inner-html/README.md

     'href'
   ],
   KEY_NAME: 'ssih-tag-'
-};
+}
 ```

 **ALLOWED_TAGS**
 - Type: (array)
-- Description: This is the whitelist of tags that will be rendered in ReactDOM
+- Description: This is the whitelist of tags that will be rendered in ReactDOM.
+At runtime, if a desired tag
+is not in this list, it won't generate a React element but return its content directly.

 **ALLOWED_ATTRIBUTES**
 - Type: (array)
-- Description: This is the whitelist of allowed attributes for each rendered tag
+- Description: This is the whitelist of allowed attributes for each rendered tag.
+At runtime, if a desired attribute
+is not in this list, it won't be applied to the generated React element.

 **KEY_NAME**
-- Type: (array)
+- Type: (string)
 - Description: This is the prefix that will be added to each **[key property](https://reactjs.org/docs/lists-and-keys.html#keys)** of React.

-## Getting started
+## 📥 Getting started

 Install the library with npm: